aws-samples/aws-emr-utilities/utilities/emr-custom-autoscaler/README.md

 naming convention) in the payload of the event sent to the function.

 ### Limitations
-1) Cooldown period is standardized and applies to all metrics.
-There is no flexibility to set different cooldown periods for individual metrics.  c  0y6hjnan define the cool down period in seconds and it will evaulate it for all metrics (Yarn memory, container pending, apps pending) .
-The evaluation will always be for 1 - 5 minute interval
+1. Cooldown period is standardized and applies to all metrics.
+There is no flexibility to set different cooldown periods for individual metrics.
+1. When you define the cool down period in seconds, it will be evaluated for all metrics (Yarn memory, container pending, apps pending)
+1. The evaluation will always be for 1 - 5 minute intervals
+1. When running with `for_all_clusters` or `for_tag_value`, you cannot specify different scaling thresholds or values
+1. You cannot modify the Tag Key for `for_tag_value` argument.